Disney fan visits all 12 Disney theme parks in 12 days, rides over 200 attractions

 In each location, he would post a photo of himself in front of notable attractions and landmarks.

 “It was pretty awesome and kind of surreal,” Firesheets told KTLA.
-“I still can’t quite belive I did it.”
+“I still can’t quite believe I did it.”

 Firesheets, who didn’t disclose how much this expedition cost him, told KTLA that traveling to the Disney parks worldwide costs a “fraction” of what the company plans to charge customers for its luxury private jet tour of Disney theme parks worldwide.